NamalSanjaya/sonnet/mserver/Mserver_API_Examples.md

   }
   ```
   **note**
+  * `dbFetchInfo`: at the admin server next call goes to Identity server(help to fetch msg content from  db).
+What we need to fetch informations are included here.
+  * `link` : This has the HistId of highest lastDeleted timestamp(other histTb).
+This need to fetch content from db.
-  * `endId` need to track the last msg id in content. we can fetch starting from endId from db.
+  * `lastTimestamp` : how far timestamp need to fetch from db.

 TODO: once `admin-server` added remove this to its API document